top rated Attorney six tips from a lawyer in case you encounter an active shooter

 Let’s say you are minding your own business in public or at work and it becomes the worst case scenario- a person is seeking to shoot to kill members of the public.
 Your heart is racing.
 Your mind is full of thoughts.
 Pray?
 Run?
 Hide?
 Shoot back?
 Attack?
 What do you do?

 Here are a few tips if you encounter someone with a firearm and a desire to use it on you or around you.

 Several law enforcement organizations have put out instructions.
 The FBI says, “Run.
 Hide.
 Fight.”
 They also have a Spanish version of instructions, which says to- Corra.
 Escóndase.
 Pelee.
 The Department of Homeland Security tells you to- “Evacuate, Hide Out or Take Action.”

-phillips & hunt (1) Before you run, hide or fight, you must first- THINK.
+phillips, hunt, walker & hanna (1) Before you run, hide or fight, you must first- THINK.

 Preparation starts right now.
 You may not have time to think on the scene and hopefully it never happens in the first place.
 The body’s “fight or flight” system or your adrenaline may take over at that moment and shut down much opportunity to be calm and think, but preparedness starts long before then.

 Anyone can say “make wise decisions,” but these shootings seem to not discriminate and happen when you least expect them- in classrooms, movie theaters, Christmas parties, while getting gas or driving your car.
 You should generally know whether you are the type to run from, or towards, danger.
 Some have more bravery and some have more to lose.
 Some become paralyzed by fear and some make incredible decisions in the face of it.
 Know generally which one you are ahead of time.

 In the moment, you need to immediately process things like… how far away is the threat, how familiar are you with where you are and the way out, how much time you have and whether you are armed or not.
 Do not wait for others to evaluate or validate your decision.
 Act with purpose.